Canadian University Student Inquires (outside the University of Toronto):

 Students will be subject to the policies and procedures of the University of Toronto’s Electives Program.
 The process includes: the payment of all AFMC Portal and University of Toronto application fees; the completion of all required criminal self-disclosure, immunization, health insurance, and medical malpractice insurance documents; the satisfactory verification of the student’s information by their university’s administration; and the acceptable demonstration of English language proficiency.

-For questions about program participation, application, and requirements, contact Kelly Docherty.
+For questions about program participation, application, and requirements, contact Amy Huang.

 For technical questions regarding the AFMC portal, contact the AFMC Portal Helpdesk.